FabioGallo22/CodilityTest/README.md

 # CodilityTest
-Contains three solutions in Java 8 to problems from a challenge.
+Contains solutions in Java 8 to three different problems from a code challenge.